neondatabase/website/content/docs/guides/logical-replication-materialize.md

     CREATE PUBLICATION mz_source FOR TABLE <table1>, <table2>;
     ```

-    The `mz_source` publication will contain the set of change events generated from the specified tables, and will later be used to ingest the replication stream.
+    The `mz_source` publication will contain the set of change events generated from the specified tables and will later be used to ingest the replication stream.

     Be sure to include only the tables you need.
 If the publication includes additional tables, Materialize wastes resources on ingesting and then immediately discarding the data from those tables.

 ## Create a Postgres role for replication

 It is recommended that you create a dedicated Postgres role for replicating data.
 The role must have the `REPLICATION` privilege.
-The default Postgres role create with your Neon project and roles created using the Neon Console, CLI, or API are granted the membership in the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which has the required `REPLICATION` privilege.
+The default Postgres role created with your Neon project and roles created using the Neon Console, CLI, or API are granted the membership in the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which has the required `REPLICATION` privilege.

 <Tabs labels={["Neon Console", "CLI", "API"]}>